-A student may be internally isolated in the Isolation room (ISO) for 1 day (5 lessons) in accordance with the Student behaviour flowchart (Appendix 1).
-For example, two green slips in a day, one red slip in a day, refusal to go to buddy, disrupting a buddy lesson or, failure to attend a Director of Learning detention (DoL).
-The ISO room may also be used at the discretion of the leadership/pastoral team for poor behaviour during social time, ongoing poor behaviour in particular lessons, poor behaviour during DoL's and other more serious behaviour events.
+A student may be removed from lessons and placed in the Reflection Room for serious disciplinary reasons.
+This may be for a single lesson or 1 day (5 lessons) and is in accordance with the Student Behaviour flowchart (Appendix 1).
+For example, two green slips in a day, one red slip in a day, 5 strikes on/ or refusal to hand over a FIC card, refusal to go to the Reflection Room or disrupting the Reflection Room.
+In addition, students who attend school without a planner/FIC card will be placed into the Reflection room until they have possession of their planner/FIC card.
+The Reflection Room may also be used at the discretion of the leadership/pastoral team for poor behaviour during social time, ongoing poor behaviour in particular lessons, poor behaviour during DoL's and other more serious behaviour events, including repeatedly failing to follow the Academy expectations.
+The use of the Reflection Room will allow for continuation of the students education in a supervised setting.
+The continuous education provided may differ to the mainstream curriculum but will still be meaningful for the student.